brttd/display-whisper/app/help/presentation.md

 # Previews
-The _Previews_ in the Control window can each be set to one of four options:
+The _Previews_ in the Control window can each be set to one of four options, for each list in the _Presentation_:
 * **Active** shows the currently displayed section
-* **Preview** shows the currently selected section
+* **Selected** shows the currently selected section
 * **Previous** shows the section before the displayed section
 * **Next** shows the section after the displayed section